nap2000/docs/mwa-time-series-fn.rst

 .. note::

   The filter column is required as it is a part of the pulldata function.
-Hence you could not kust ask for all the sales data in the survey.
-This is because pulldata normally expect to just return a value for a single record.
+Hence you could not just ask for all the sales data in the survey.
+This is because pulldata normally expects to just return a value for a single record hence it requires the filter question.
 When getting chart data however we allow values for multiple records to be returned.

 Detailed Example